-Till, from her sinful cage dismissed, My spirit flies away!
+15 O may the unction of these truths For ever with me stay ;Till from her sinful cage dismissed, My spirit flies away !

-- "He said, IT IS FINISHED, and he bowed his head, and gave up the Ghost."-John xix.
+"He said, IT IS FINISHED, and he bowed his head, and g up the ghost."-John xix.
 30.

-- 1 Hark! the voice of love and mercy

-Sounds aloud from Calvary;

-Rending rocks, the words attesting,

-Shaking earth, and veiled sky:

-"It is finished,"

-Was the Saviour's dying cry.
+HARK ! the voice of love and mercy, Sounds aloud from Calvary; Rending rocks the words attesting, Shaking earth, and veiled sky : "It is finished," Was the Saviour's dying cry.

-- 2 That which prophets long predicted, That which Jewish sacrifice Only shadowed, not effected,- That which Justice satisfies, Now is finished!
+2 That which prophets long predicted, That which Jewish sacrifice Only shadowed, not effected,- That which Justice satisfies, Now is finished !
 So the dying Saviour cries.

-- 3 Now redemption is completed,

-Sin atoned, the curse removed;

-Satan, death and hell defeated,

-As the resurrection proved:
+3 Now redemption is completed, Sin atoned, the curse removed; Satan, death and hell defeated, As the resurrection proved: All is finished !

-All is finished!

 Here our hope may rest unmoved.

-- 4 Oh! the life, the peace, the pleasure,

-Which these gracious words afford!

-Heavenly blessings, without measure,

-Flow to us from Christ the Lord;
+4 Oh ! the life, the peace, the pleasure, Which these gracious words afford Heavenly blessings, without measure, Flow to us from Christ the Lord; "It is finished !"

-"It is finished!"

 Let our joyful songs record.

-- 5 Tune your harps anew, ye seraphs!

-Sound aloud Immanuel's name:

-All creation swell the chorus;

-Dwell on this delightful theme,

-"It is finished!"

-Glory, glory to the Lamb!
+5 Tune your harps anew, ye seraphs !
+Sound aloud Immanuel's name : All creation swell the chorus ; Dwell on this delightful theme, "It is finished !"
+Glory, glory to the Lamb !

-- "As the branch cannot bear fruit of itself except it abide in the vine, no more can ye, except ye abide in me."-John xv.
-4.

-- Jesus immutably the same,

-Thou true and living vine!

-Around thy all-supporting stem.

-My feeble arms I twine.

-- 2 Quickened by thee, and kept alive, I flourish and bear fruit;

-My life I from thy sap derive, My vigour from thy root.
+- "As the branch cannot bear fruit of itself, except it abide in the vine, no more can ye, except ye abide in me."- John xv.
+4. - JESUS, immutably the same, Thou true and living vine !
+Around thy all-supporting stem, My feeble arms I twine. - 2 Quickened by thee, and kept alive, I flourish and bear fruit; My life I from thy sap derive, My vigour from thy root. - 3 I can do nothing without thee, My strength is wholly thine; Withered and barren should I be, If severed from the vine.

-- 3 I can do nothing without thee, My strength is wholly thine; Withered and barren should I be, If severed from the vine. - 4 Upon my leaf, when parched with heat, Refreshing dews shall drop; The plant which thy right hand hath set, Shall ne'er be rooted up. - 5 Each moment, watered by thy care, And fenced with power divine, Fruit to eternal life shall bear The feeblest branch of thine.
+4 Upon my leaf, when parched with heat, Refreshing dews shall drop; The plant which thy right hand hath set, Shall ne'er be rooted up.

+5 Each moment watered by thy care, And fenced with power divine, Fruit to eternal life shall bear The feeblest branch of thine.

-"What shall I render unto the Lord, for all his benefits towards me."-Psalm cxvi.
+"What shall I render unto the Lord, for all his benefits toward me."-Psalm cxvi.
 12.